5 vegan restaurant choices for those attending CES

 Pancho’s Vegan Tacos

 That Pancho’s tacos are the real thing is underlined by the fact that the company now has three locations in Southern Nevada, one of which is convenient for convention-goers.
-Vegans don’t have to forgo breakfast burritos because the one here is made with scrambled tofu in addition to onions, tomato, cilantro and jalapenos; other selections include chilaquiles, tortas, chiles rellenos and enchiladas.
+Vegans don’t have to forgo breakfast burritos because the one here is made with scrambled tofu, onions, tomato, cilantro and jalapenos; other selections include chilaquiles, tortas, chiles rellenos and enchiladas.

 1775 E. Tropicana Blvd.; 702-898-9001, panchovegano.com